noke-cmu/bipedal-scaling-laws/README.md

 You do **not** need to know anything about these robots or the simulator to use it.
 Install three things, run one command, and watch a robot walk.

+Minor note: This is a refactored script from my original code that I tried to clean up for others to use.
+Please let me know if you have any bugs.
 ---

 ## Quick start